Dave

 State of Operations

 I’m no-longer running public edge (bootstrap) nodes myself.
 I was using AWS, with a bunch of t4g.nano arm64 VMs running Debain 12.
-Thanks systemd.
-I used scripts & programs to control groups of additional machines as we needed.
+I used scripts & programs to control groups of additional machines as I needed.
 I view logs by grepping the linux system journal.
-Logs begin with a short path prefix /fn/proc/action, allowing us to efficiently grep logs without need for typing quotes around the query.
+Logs begin with a short path prefix /fn/proc/action, allowing me to efficiently grep logs without need for typing quotes around the query.

 Run as Node